STV Children's Appeal: 2016 Appeal

 Lorraine Kelly and Sean Batty once again hosted the annual telethon.
 Kelly got her own show leading up to the telethon called Lorraine & Friends.
-John McaKay and Ewen Cameron were also heavily involved in this year's appeal.
+John MacKay and Ewen Cameron were also heavily involved in this year's appeal.

 2017 Appeal

 Lorraine Kelly once again fronted this year's appeal, with the telethon live from STV HQ in Glasgow.
 Sean Batty and Jennifer Reoch hosted from Edinburgh, David Farrell hosted from the STV HQ balcony, and Ewen Cameron hosted live from the Call Centre.
 During the Telethon, First Minister Nicola Sturgeon took calls live from the Call Centre.
 There was several appeal videos made for this year's appeal, starring the likes of Carol Smilie, Andrea McLean and Jackie Brambles.